Org-9/Nine.Totalimagine.com/ArtOfAI.md

 On the second weekday of the ninth month, GibliAr left alone with a group of scientists and other immigrants to the moon of Ids.

-## Departure
+## Uncertainty

 <img alt="Two moons of Ids" max-height="1024" src="https://cdn.midjourney.com/96b94314-fd00-43e5-aea9-acfa8f201d29/grid_0.png"/>

 This was the point at which our knowledge of GibliAr got blurry.
-The only known record showed GibliAr attended The Metallic Academy of Na'o but it's not long before he dropped out school.
+The only known record showed GibliAr attended Nova College of Advanced Studies of but it's not long before he dropped out school.
 Soon, GibliAr's mother died of some undocumented disease and it seemed there was no one who could have supported GibliAr afterwards.
 Yet our story of the great creator of the Krukian species was a solid one - even though very few living today had seen him in person.
 For it's with GibliAr own hands and creativity it gave life to millions of followers and descendants.

 ## Relic